- The IET and what it does

 - Updates to this policy

 The Institution of Engineering and Technology (IET) is a not-for-profit membership body with over 168,000 members in 150 countries.
 Our mission is to inform, inspire and influence the engineering community and we do this by providing a range of services to members and customers, which may include services to children.

-It is supported by a wholly owned trading subsidiary, IET Services Limited.
+It is supported by a wholly-owned trading subsidiary, IET Services Limited.
 IET brands include Inspec, E&T, Electrical Standards, Wiring Regulations, Faraday and Venues.
-Additionally the IET maintains a relationship with IET Connect, the benevolent fund, which is a separate charity that offers services to members in need of special assistance
+Additionally, the IET maintains a relationship with Foothold, the benevolent fund, which is a separate charity that offers services to members in need of special assistance

 As appropriate, the IET may disclose your information to any of these legal entities for the purposes of introducing and delivering goods and services to you.
 In order to offer you the IET's global activities, it may be necessary to share personal data with IET Local Networks (set up and run by IET volunteers for the benefit of members), and IET offices outside the European Economic Area (EEA).

 IET Services Limited is registered in England & Wales (no 909719).

 We want to deliver the best possible member and customer experience so you will be asked to share personal data with us in order to help us process your requirements and deliver the services you have requested.
 We may also use this information to enhance the services we provide and improve your experience of using them, for example, our websites, online community, events registration portal and other online services.